Nibezak/payflow-package/docs/core/reference/collections.md

     - Child
 ```

-Lunar uses the [Laravel Nested Set](https://github.com/lazychaser/laravel-nestedset) package, so feel free to take a look at it to see what's possible.
+Payflow uses the [Laravel Nested Set](https://github.com/lazychaser/laravel-nestedset) package, so feel free to take a look at it to see what's possible.

 ### Adding products